Mario Goodrich: Philadelphia Eagles

 After going unselected in the 2022 NFL draft, Goodrich was signed by the Philadelphia Eagles as an undrafted free agent on April 30.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
 On February 15, 2023, Goodrich signed a reserve/future contract with the Eagles.

 On October 18, 2023, Goodrich was waived by the Eagles and re-signed to the practice squad.
 He signed a reserve/future contract on January 18, 2024.
 Goodrich was waived on July 30.

 New York Giants

 On July 31, 2024, Goodrich was claimed off waivers by the New York Giants.
 He was waived/injured on August 27.

-Birmingham Stallions
+Birmingham Stallions (first stint)

 On February 7, 2025, Goodrich signed with the Birmingham Stallions of the United Football League (UFL).

 Denver Broncos

 On June 18, 2025, Goodrich was signed by the Denver Broncos following the conclusion of the 2025 UFL season.
 On August 1, he was waived by the Broncos.